I-I-IT/News-debloat-anti-distractions/README.md

 In some cases, the div will not have an useful class name, but it will have another property with an useful name.
 For example it might be div class="euu472" data-parsely="recommendations-sidebar".
 In this case use class[data-parsely="recommendations-sidebar"].
 You might also want to add :has-text() after, just to be sure it is actually a recommendations.
 If it's ambiguous, always use has-text to make sure you aren't hiding normal content.

+Also, the upward(div/section/...) method is useful to select the upward element, especially on sites with few or no descriptives class.

 ### Why not just use Firefox's Reading Mode ?

 Firefox's reading mode doesn't remove recommendations, although it often makes them ugly.
 You can still use it on top of the filters to have a more minimalist experience.

 ### Example

 This represents the more subtle changes as I already have almost a dozen distraction blocklists.
 See https://github.com/collinbarrett/FilterLists/pull/4806#issue-3036720546